MohabGhobashy/Active-contour--Hough-transform-implementation/readme.md

 - You can also follow the steps in this [video](https://www.youtube.com/watch?v=ZOSu-2Oju-A)

 ## Description
-It is a desktop application that allows users to do some advanced image processing.
+It is a desktop application that allows users to do some image processing.

 ## Features
 - User can browse images from his pc to do image processing.
 - The project contains 2 tabs:
-  - User can either detect all the lines , Circles , Ellipses in any picture mainly based on Hough Algorithms .
+  - User can either detect all the lines , Circles or Ellipses in any picture mainly based on Hough Algorithms .
-  - User is able to add a countour surronding the objects in the photo which is mainly based on snake contour method and representing it in 8-chain code
+  - User is able to add a contour surrounding the objects in the photo which is mainly based on snake contour method and representing it in 8-chain code
 ## Technology Used:
 The Desktop Application is built using:
 - Qt6 Creator using C++ .